 God has not extended His grace to us to give us a license to continue sinning.
 On the contrary—His plan is that His grace will result in our turning from our sins.
 “The kindness of God leads [us] to repentance” (Rom.
 2:4).
 Isn’t that the same reason you extend grace to other people?
 You are hoping that your grace will motivate them to change, and that they will repent out of gratitude.
 And are you not hoping they won’t misunderstand your grace as being an indication of your approval of their behavior?

 For example, suppose you catch your young daughter disobeying you.
 She deserves to be punished, but you decide not to punish her, showing her “undeserved favor,” or grace.
-You have shown her grace hoping that she will repent and not repeat her disobedience.
-You certainly don’t want her to think that you approve of her actions, do you?
+You have extended grace to her hoping that she will repent and not repeat her disobedience.
+You certainly don’t want her to think you approve of her actions, do you?

 Your continued grace, however, is based on her repentance.
 If she repeats her sin, your conditional grace will end.
-This time she’ll get what she deserves.
+This time she’ll receive the punishment she deserves.

 Likewise, God has not extended His grace so we can continue sinning.
 Paul, an authority on God’s grace, wrote,

 For the grace of God has appeared, bringing salvation to all men, instructing us to deny ungodliness and worldly desires and to live sensibly, righteously and godly in the present age (Tit.
 2:11-12, emphasis added).

 Likewise, the apostle Jude warned of a perversion of God’s true grace, one that relinquished people’s responsibility to be holy:

 For certain persons have crept in unnoticed, those who were long beforehand marked out for this condemnation, ungodly persons who turn the grace of our God into licentiousness and deny our only Master and Lord, Jesus Christ (Jude 1:4, emphasis added).